bevyengine/rfcs/rfcs/geometric-primitives.md

 }
 ```

-Geometric primitives have fully defined shape, size, position, and orientation.
-Position and orientation are **not** handled by `Transform` systems.
+Geometric primitives have a defined shape, size, position, and orientation.
+Position and orientation are **not** handled by bevy's `Transform` systems.
+These are fundamental geometric primitives that must be usable and comparable as-is.

 TODO:
 Explain the proposal as if it was already included in the engine and you were teaching it to another Bevy user.
 That generally means: